 Global shark production

 The Food and Agriculture Organization (FAO) of the United Nations publishes global shark capture data covering all species of chondrichthyans (FAO 2017).
-These data show a steady increase in reported shark capture since the 1950s ().
+These data show a steady increase in reported shark capture since the 1950s (Figure 1).
 Catch appears to peak in the early 2000s, then follows a declining trend in more recent years, levelling out at around 750,000 tonnes per year.

 Dent and Clarke (2015) report that the retention of shark meat for sale and subsequent consumption is gradually increasing and that the global trade in shark fin, a previous driver of increasing landings, has stabilised in recent years.
 These data may comprise mixed states of product (resulting from some level of processing), as well as some double counting of re-exported product.